-I’m the first to admit that I am far from sterile; so I’ve had to throw away sauerkraut, sourdough, and kefir.
+I’m the first to admit that I am far from sterile; so I’ve had to throw away sauerkraut, sourdough and kefir.
 And I once accidentally grew a mother on top of my yogurt (something that was not expected, I assure you).
-Learn from my mistakes, and keep it clean.
+Learn from my mistakes and keep it clean.

-Once you’re done fermenting, store your ferments somewhere cool.
-Traditionally this was a cellar or cold room, but the refrigerator also would work.
+Once you’re done fermenting, always store your ferments somewhere cool.
+Traditionally this was a cellar or cold room, but I store my ferments in the refrigerator.
 Rule #1 cleanliness still applies during storage.
-So don’t double dip your pickle fork or you might end up growing something strange.
+So don’t double dip your pickle fork.

 If your ferment looks funny, smells funny or tastes off, then don’t eat it.
 Every ferment walks the line between the yummy yeasts and bacteria that we want to grow, and those that cause food poisoning.